karbenatek/PMT-analysis-osclec/readme.md

 Notes:
 * Order of operations in codfig file does not matter.
 Their actual order is defined by module priorities harcoded in framework.
-* `input_file/output_file` are commonly used parameters.
+* `input_file/output_file` are commonly used parameters for PMTAF native `.root` files.
 Refering of both to same file is OK.

 ## Data formats
 PMTAF uses [cern-root native file format](https://root.cern/manual/root_files/) with commonly used appendix `.root`.
 Storeable object insides a root files can be [TTree](https://root.cern.ch/doc/master/classTTree.html) which contains events - columnar data entries with custom structure - [TBranches](https://root.cern.ch/doc/master/classTBranch.html).